krashardiman-ctrl/pds-api-client/docs/source/developer/index.rst

 Generate the Library
 ~~~~~~~~~~~~~~~~~~~~
 First make sure the swagger.json file is up to date.
 It contains the OpenAPI specification of the API for which we want to generate the client code.
-The reference OpenAPI specifications for PDS can be found on `specifications <https://nasa-pds.github.io/pds-api/specifications.html>`_
+The reference OpenAPI specifications for PDS can be found on `PDS API`_.

 You then need to preprocess this specification to remove directives which break the code generation.
 Run from the base directory::